DoSomething/chompy/docs/README.md

 * Email subscriptions to newsletters

-A staffer can login to Chompy with their Northstar credentials, and select a CSV to import.
-The file is stored on S3, and then a [queue job](https://laravel.com/docs/5.6/queues) is pushed onto a Redis queue to import records from the CSV as users and/or activity.
+Staff members may login to Chompy with their Northstar credentials, and select a CSV to import.
+The uploaded file is stored on S3, and then a [queue job](https://laravel.com/docs/5.6/queues) is pushed onto a Redis queue to import records from the CSV as users and/or activity.

 ### Pusher